prateekbh/preact-material-components/README.md

 - 👎🏽 icon-toggle

-- 👍 list(currently nly supports single line text list)
+- 👍 list(currently only supports single line text list, with no start/end details)

 - 👎🏽 menu